If you no longer require your company and wish to have it struck off the company register we can assist with a UK Company Dissolution.

-(3) The registrar may not strike a company off under this section until after the expiration of three months from the publication by the registrar in the Gazette of a notice—
+(3) A notice of the intention to Dissolve the company must be placed in the Gazette.
+The registrar may not strike a company off under this section until three months after the publication in the Gazette —

 (a) stating that the registrar may exercise the power under this section in relation to the company, and

 (b) inviting any person to show cause why that should not be done.